Effects of Hurricane Irene in New York: Impact

 Flooding overwhelmed a number of local sewage treatment plants, since many of them collect and process storm runoff as well as wastewater.
 The state's Department of Environmental Conservation (DEC) reported on September 6 that at least 52 municipalities in the Hudson Valley had reported raw-sewage spills into local waters.
 "The collection plants were just overwhelmed" said one DEC engineer.
 However, the sheer volume of water from the storm mitigated the pollution by heavily diluting it.
 The approximate number of power outages were reported in the following counties: 36,000 in Albany County, 6,000 in Columbia County, 25,000 in Dutchess County, 7,000 in Fulton County, 18,000 in Greene County, 7,200 in Hamilton County, 2,500 in Herkimer County, 7,000 in Montgomery County, 24,000 in Saratoga County, 26,000 in Schenectady County, 9,000 in Schoharie County, 23,000 in Warren County, 4,500 in Washington County, and 60,000 in Ulster County.
+At times, the New York Thruway was closed from Westchester County to Albany.
+Two weak EF0 tornadoes touched down in Queens and West Islip as well.